Work Packages

 - Cognitive computing, Big Data, Deep Learning

-- Annealing e machine learning
+- Annealing and machine learning

 - Software optimisation